 Cover art by Marty O’Connor

-“Mixing elements of heritage and genre in tune with body and space, The Handbook of Vivid Moments, the third record from Greensboro electro-artist, Quilla— the artistic persona from Montreal-born Anna Luisa Daigneault— serves as a vessel for expression and empowerment in a time of dystopia, laid amongst dance floor beats.”
+“Mixing elements of heritage and genre in tune with body and space, The Handbook of Vivid Moments, the third record from Greensboro electro-artist, Quilla— the artistic persona from Montreal-born Anna Luisa Daigneault— serves as a vessel for expression and empowerment in a time of dystopia, laid amongst dance floor beats.” – YES!
+Weekly

 “The Greensboro musician and producer emphasizes biological cycles, family relationships and women’s liberation in her music.
 And those themes stand out… [in] her most recent album, The Handbook of Vivid Moments.
 While the album features multilingual lyrics and ranges from dancehall beats to ethereal soundscapes, the electro-vocal tracks remain extraordinarily accessible.
 The welcoming groove is a product of Quilla’s thorough checks on audio quality.” – The State of Things (WUNC)

-– The State of Things (WUNC)
+The State of Things (WUNC Radio, January 2021)

-Quilla was featured on the latest episode of Bit Rosie, a documentary series that explores the home studios and creative processes of women and gender non-confirming music producers around the globe!
-Bit Rosie is produced, directed and edited by multimedia artist, musician and scholar Adele Fournet.
+BIT ROSIE | Quilla was featured in an episode of a documentary series that explores the home studios and creative processes of women and gender non-conforming music producers around the globe.
+Bit Rosie is produced, directed and edited by multimedia artist Adele Fournet.

 TV APPEARANCE | Quilla was on UNC-TV / PBS (Public Media North Carolina) on May 2nd, 2019, during “MUSE: The Arts Show” which also included segments on A/V Geeks and Art-o-Mat.
 View full credits here.